 John Fuller Snr, my Great Grandfather and his second wife May Matilda “Ma” Cryer, are married for a little over a year when John leaves London for Australia, after being offered a place in the touring London Pavilion Company, organised by F. E Hiscock of Sydney.
 John had apparently been offered a position with the Company a few years earlier, but due to his difficult family situation, after being recently widowed, he had reluctantly turned down the offer.
 Now with his new marriage and his domestic situation settled, he was in a position to accept the invitation in 1889.

-John left England on board the Cuzco bound for Australia with the London Pavilion Company in May 1889, after finishing a season in London with the same Company where he performed at the Albert Hall in Piccadilly.
+John left England on board the Cuzco bound for Australia with the London Pavilion Company in May 1889, after finishing a season in London with the same Company where he had performed at the Royal Albert Hall in Piccadilly Circus.

 Cuzco, The Master of the Cuzco was James Nixon, watercolour image

-It is probable that the London agent J Saville Smith organized the London Pavilion Company to work for their fare, by putting on performances during the sea voyage.
+It is probable that the London agent J. Saville Smith organised the London Pavilion Company to entertain the passengers, supplementing their journey, by putting on performances during the sea voyage.

 Express and Telegraph (W.A.)
 30 July 1889